Freshkills Park

 Freshkills Park is a public park being built atop a former landfill on Staten Island.
 At about 2200 acre, it will be the largest park developed in New York City since the 19th century.
-Its construction began in October 2008 and is slated to continue in phases for at least 30 years.
-When fully developed by 2035–37, Freshkills Park will be the second-largest park in New York City, after Pelham Bay Park in the Bronx, and almost three times the size of Central Park in Manhattan.
-The park is envisioned as a regional destination that integrates 2,200 acres of open grasslands, waterways and engineered structures into one cohesive and dynamic unit that will host a variety of public spaces and facilities for social, cultural and physical activity, learning and play.
+Its construction began in October 2008 and is slated to continue in phases for approximately 30 years.
+When fully developed by 2035–2037, Freshkills Park will be the second-largest park in New York City, after Pelham Bay Park in the Bronx, and almost three times the size of Central Park in Manhattan.
+The park is envisioned as a regional destination that integrates open grasslands, waterways and engineered structures into a cohesive and dynamic unit for social, cultural and physical activity, learning and play.
 Sections of the park will be connected by a circulation system for vehicles and a network of paths for bicyclists and pedestrians.
 The New York City Department of Parks and Recreation (NYC Parks) is managing the project with the New York City Department of Sanitation.